7urtles/Nginx-Django-Deployment/README.md

     If you did not use Auto-Django, the project name is the name of the folder containing your virtual environment.
     - EXAMPLE: if your structure is 'project/venv' then 'project' is your project name for the setup script.

- *If you need to re-install some pip packages now is the time to do that*
+ *If you need to re-install from requirements.txt now is the time to do that*

  7. Enter your public ip( EXAMPLE: 54.25.36.254 ), or your domain name ( EXAMPLE: your_domain.com )